Bleeding shiner

-The bleeding shiner (Luxilus zonatus) is a freshwater ray-finned minnow in the family Leuciscidae, which was recently changed to distinguish between North American and Asian minnows.
+The bleeding shiner (Luxilus zonatus) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 It occurs in tributaries of Ozark-draining tributaries of the Missouri, and Mississippi rivers in southern Missouri and northeastern Arkansas.
 Its preferred habitat is rocky and sandy pools and runs of headwaters, creeks and small rivers.

 Taxonomy

 Class: Actinopterygii, Order: Cypriniformes, Family: Leuciscidae, Genus: Luxilus, Species: L. zonatus.

-The bleeding shiner was originally known to be classified as the Alburnus zonatus by Agassiz in 1863.
-Formerly known to be in the genus Notropis, but removed and added to the genus Luxilus in 1989.
-Originally the now distinct species of L. zonatus and N. Pilsbryi were considered to be synonymous, but after carefully observing the morphological evidence they were added to the Luxilus genus.
+The bleeding shiner was originally classified as Alburnus zonatus by Louis Agassiz in a paper published by F. W. Putnam in 1863.
+Formerly placed to be in the genus Notropis, but removed and added to the genus Luxilus in 1989.
+Originally the now distinct species of L. zonatus and N. pilsbryi were considered to be synonymous, but after carefully observing the morphological evidence they were added to the Luxilus genus.

 Description

 The bleeding shiner has an olive brown back with a broad dark stripe along its midline.
 It has metallic sides and has two black stripes that are separated with a golden stripe.
 One of these black strips extends to the tip of the snout, while another less obvious black stripe parallels it.
 The gill opening has a crescent-bar shape and the fish has a silvery white underside.
 A key difference between this fish and similar minnows is the stripe on the side of the bleeding shiner abruptly narrows directly after the operculum, then widens again down the length of the body to the caudal fin.
-This fish holds many similarities with the L. pilsbryi, but is distinguishable with a few characteristics.
+This fish holds many similarities with L. pilsbryi, but is distinguishable with a few characteristics.
 L. zonatus has 9 anal rays, 7 gill rakers, 38-43 lateral line scales, and 26 circumferential scales.
 The origin of the dorsal fin is closer to the tip of the snout than the base of the caudal.
 The bleeding shiner has a slightly compressed body with relatively large fins for its body size.

 Breeding males have bright red markings on their head, body, and fins, and the rest of their markings appear darker.